yaroslavsobolev/robowski-maps/README.md

 based on `mayavi` library.
 It allows the user to rotate the 3D plot, zoom in and out, and offers various options for visualizing the data.

-For interactive visualization of 4D datasets, see the scripts whose names starting with `animated-viewer-singlecube0...` in the `visualize_results/examples` folder.
+For interactive visualization of 4D datasets, see the scripts whose names starting with `animated-viewer-singlecube...` in the `visualize_results/examples` folder.
 Some of these scripts also perform fitting of kinetic models to the data prior to the visualization.